Tips and Tools for Crafting a Multimedia Presentation

 Step 1: Frame Your Story

-In an article in Harvard Business Review on the process of developing a TED Talk , writer, and TED curator Chris Anderson suggests starting with framing.
+In this Harvard Business Review article—which breaks down the process of developing a TED Talk —writer and TED curator Chris Anderson suggests starting with framing.

 There’s no way you can give a good talk unless you have something worth talking about.
 Conceptualizing and framing what you want to say is the most vital part of the preparation.